ayerfph/ayerfph/README.md

 **`Aspiring to be Web/App Developer (Still noob lol XD)`**

 I'm a Computer Science Student (Graduating) and want to contribute someday to local communities together with fellow developer in the Philippines.
-If you want to collab with me in projects, prototypes, contents, and more, you can drop at my email here "[Gmail][jettayam01122@gmail.com]" to more than 500k subscribers.
+If you want to collab with me in projects, prototypes, contents, and more, you can drop at my email here "[Gmail][gmail]" to more than 500k subscribers.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">